caktus/talks/djangocon/2013/scaling/scaling.rst

 ---------------

 - At the top is some summary information about the number and length of queries run, including a breakdown of queries by type.
-- At the bottom, in a sortable list, are all the queries run, aggregated by what pgfouine sees as similar queries (the same queries with potentially different arguments)
+- At the bottom, in a sortable list, are all the queries, aggregated by what pgfouine sees as similar, which just means the same queries with potentially different arguments

 ----